Stetson University main gate

 Total Current Term Charges: This is the total amount for the current semester, including all charges listed in the Charges section above.

-Total Current Term Credits: This represents the total credits for the current semester, including all payments, loans, scholarships, and grants listed in the Credits section above.
+Total Current Term Credits: This represents the total credits for the current semester, including all payments, loans, scholarships, and grants listed in the Credits/Anticipated Credits section above.

-Amount Due: This is the total amount that must be paid in full by the due date.
+AMOUNT DUE: This is the total amount that must be paid in full by the due date.

 4. Making Your Payment and Due Date